HUZIBRO/CardioCare-Predicting-Heart-Disease-Risk-with-Machine-Learning-and-FastAPI/README.md

 - **Python 3.11**
 - **Libraries**: pandas, numpy, matplotlib, seaborn, scikit-learn, imblearn, FastAPI, Pydantic, requests

+---

 ## 📂 File Structure
-- `EDA and HeartDisease prediction.ipynb` → Jupyter Notebook containing EDA, feature selection, model training, and evaluation.
+- `EDA_and_HeartDisease_prediction.ipynb` → Jupyter Notebook containing EDA, feature engineering, model training, and evaluation
-- `model_api.py` → FastAPI script to serve the ML model as a REST API.
+- `model_api.py` → FastAPI application for serving the trained ML model as a REST API
-- `testing.py` → Client script to test API endpoints with sample input data.
+- `testing.py` → Client script to test API endpoints with sample input data
+- `Dockerfile` → Docker configuration file to containerize the FastAPI application
+- `model.pkl` → Serialized trained machine learning model
+- `dataset.csv` → Raw dataset used for training and analysis
-- Other supporting files → Pickled trained model, dataset.
+- - Other supporting files → Pickled trained model, dataset.
 ---

 🔗 **Note**: Please check the repository files for detailed instructions on how to run the project and test the API.